-Tuition for internet courses offered through Lake Michigan College, as well as through members of the Michigan Community College Virtual Learning Consortium (MCCVLC), differs from the standard tuition rates.
+Tuition for internet courses offered through Lake Michigan College, to students referred by Michigan Community College Virtual Learning Consortium (MCCVLC), differs from the standard tuition rates paid by accepted LMC students.
 See the most recent Class Schedule for current rates.

-For the purpose of internet courses only, students who are enrolling through MCCVLC are eligible for in-district tuition rates if they are a resident of any Michigan community college district.
+For internet courses offered through MCCVLC only, students are eligible for in-district tuition rates if they are a resident of any Michigan community college district.
 Michigan residents who do not reside within a community college district will be charged the out-of-district rate.
 All other students will pay the out-of-state tuition rate.
+The only LMC fee that is applied, in addition to the internet tuition rate, is a Late Registration fee as appropriate.